Honky Tonk (1929 film): Plot

-Sophie Leonard (Sophie Tucker) is a nightclub singer at the Honky Tonk, performing her popular “hot mamma” songs.
-One evening, she grows angry at the offensive familiarity of Freddie Gilmore (Tom Keene), the son of the head of a major chain-store organization, who is part of a wild group of intoxicated college boys out for a night of fun.
+Sophie Leonard is a nightclub singer at the Honky Tonk, performing her popular “hot mamma” songs.
+One evening, she grows angry at the offensive familiarity of Freddie Gilmore, the son of the head of a major chain-store organization, who is part of a wild group of intoxicated college boys out for a night of fun.
 Sophie orders Freddie to be ejected from the club.

-Sophie's entire world revolves around her daughter Beth (Lila Lee), who has been attending school in Europe for several years.
+Sophie's entire world revolves around her daughter Beth, who has been attending school in Europe for several years.
 Beth believes her mother to be a concert singer of considerable means, completely unaware that Sophie has sacrificed and saved by working in such clubs to pay for her daughter's education.

 On the day of Beth's early return, Sophie's modest flat has been decorated lavishly with flowers and a special dinner prepared.
-Sophie and Jim Blaken (Mahlon Hamilton), who lives in the same building and is a close friend, prepare to go meet the boat bringing Beth home.
-However, Beth arrives an hour ahead of schedule, driving up in a luxurious limousine accompanied by Jean Gilmore (Audrey Ferris), a school companion and the sister of Freddie Gilmore.
+Sophie and Jim Blaken, who lives in the same building and is a close friend, prepare to go meet the boat bringing Beth home.
+However, Beth arrives an hour ahead of schedule, driving up in a luxurious limousine accompanied by Jean Gilmore, a school companion and the sister of Freddie Gilmore.

 Beth is shocked and disappointed to see the humble state of Sophie's home, and Jean is openly contemptuous of Sophie's modest surroundings.
 Sophie learns that Beth is to attend a party that evening, arranged by Freddie.
 Sophie, distressed by the prospect, prepares to meet her daughter but ends up eating alone with Jim.